jaclu/tmux-menus/README.md

 ## Thanks to

 - [sumskyi](https://github.com/sumskyi) for notifying me that the boolean check error message for invalid values lacked the significant info about what variable contained the incorrect value.
-Adressed in release 2.0.2
+Addressed in release 2.0.2
 - [GaikwadPratik](https://github.com/GaikwadPratik) for notifying me that the Disable caching feature was broken
 - [Tony Soloveyv](https://github.com/tony-sol) for spotting an unintentional